seL4/docs/FrequentlyAskedQuestions.rst

 The OKL4 Microvisor has a different API, especially designed to support efficient para-virtualisation.
 It has fairly mature userland, especially a driver framework.

-=== Does seL4 support multiple virtual machines at once? === seL4 supports (hardware-supported) full virtualisation.
-The userland VMM required to support VMs hasn’t yet been released for ARM, but it works pretty well internally and will be released soon.
-We have no plans to support para-virtualised VMs.

-Yes, multiple VMs are supported, including heterogeneous ones.
+=== Does seL4 support multiple virtual machines at once? === Yes, multiple VMs are supported, including heterogeneous ones.

 === Can I run a real-time OS in a virtual machine on seL4? === seL4 is the world’s only hypervisor with a sound worst-case execution-time (WCET) analysis, and as such the only one that can give you actual real-time guarantees, no matter what others may be claiming.
-(If someone else tells you they can make such guarantees, ask them to make them in public so I can call out their bullshit.)
+(If someone else tells you they can make such guarantees, ask them to make them in public so Gernot can call out their bullshit.)

-That said, the analysis was performed on an earlier version of the kernel, not the presently released one.
-We are currently re-doing that analysis.
-This will require some updates to the kernel to reduce interrupt latencies where they have crept up due to recent changes.
+The originally published analysis was performed on an earlier version of the kernel, and contained unverified improvements.
+We have recently improved our WCET analysis to make the determination of loop bounds and infeasible paths high-assurance.
+We now also apply it to the verified kernel, so this now also has sound execution-time bounds.
+Unfortunately, we can only do a sound analysis on relatively dated processor cores (ARM11, which is an ARMv6 core) as ARM no longer publishes latency bounds for instructions.

-More importantly, we’re working on improvements for enabling the kind of temporal isolation that’s required for supporting mixed-criticality scheduling.
-That will take 6-12 months to make it into the release, by which time it’ll have been comprehensively tested and evaluated, among others in the [[http://ssrg.nicta.com.au/projects/TS/SMACCM/|SMACCM]] project
+More importantly, we have developed a new scheduling model that supports the kind of temporal isolation that is required for supporting mixed-criticality systems.
+This is presently in a separate branch (the RT branch), which is the recommended starting point for any project that requires real-time properties.

-I'm actually not convinced that running an RTOS in a VM is necessarily the way to go, although that somewhat depends on your circumstances.
-In general you’re better off running RT apps in a native seL4 environment.
+We are actually not convinced that running an RTOS in a VM is necessarily the way to go, although that somewhat depends on your circumstances.
+In general you’ll better off running RT apps in a native seL4 environment.

 == What is formal verification? ==
 Formal software verification is the activity of using mathematical proof to show that a piece of software satisfies specific properties.
 Traditionally, formal verification has been widely used to show that the design or a specification of a piece of software has certain properties, or that a design implements a specification correctly.
 In recent years, it has become possible to apply formal verification directly to the code that implements the software and to show that this code has specific properties.